schonChen/learn_20140303/README.md

-#hello Zhenzhen I love you!
+#Hello Zhenzhen I love you very much

 Thank you!